toggledbits/Vera-Decouple/README.md

 To install the scripts, SSH into your Vera, and then:

-1. In your browser, go to the [Releases section of the Github repository](https://github.com/toggledbits/Vera-Decouple/releases) and **right-click** the "Source code (zip)" link of the current release, and choose "Copy link address";
-1. In your SSH window, type `curl -L -o decouple.zip` with a space after, then paste the link (use SHIFT-INS on Windows);
+1. In your SSH window, type `curl -L -o decouple.zip https://codeload.github.com/toggledbits/Vera-Decouple/zip/main`
 2. Unzip the script package: `unzip decouple.zip`

 Once you've unzipped the archive, you may delete the ZIP archive if you wish.